 Painting above: ‘We Are Making a New World’ by Paul Nash 100 years ago today began the Battle of the Somme.
 Few episodes in human history are remembered with such a grand sense of supreme awfulness.
 But with this grandeur comes distance and incomprehension.
 As time passes the gulf widens: we need personal stories to […]

+This post is a preview of my completed film about Torry, available here.
 St. Fittick’s Kirk, Torry, used to look out across a wide open beach: the Bay of Nigg.
 A popular bathing spot in the early 20th century in more recent years it was a haven for dog walkers and surfers.
-That was until the Scottish Government and Aberdeen City Council decided to concrete the bay over […]
+That was until […]

 This summer I travelled with my bike from Derby to Kidderminster cycling along some beautiful lanes and canals, stepping off a new train and finishing on an old one.
 Beginning at Willington, my route followed the Trent and Mersey Canal, Coventry Canal, Birmingham & Fazeley Canal then Birmingham Main Line Canal before leaving the waterways […]